mzdu/gae-project/README.markdown

 ###Google App Engine Project

-This whole project was written with Python with Google App Engine suites as the back-end.
+This whole project was written with Python and Google App Engine suites as the back-end.

 For the front-end, I used jQeury and some jQuery plugins.